tigoe/sACNSource/README.md

 The Library uses the Arduino WiFiUDP library.
 It can work with any boards using a variant of the Arduino WiFi library, including the MKR1000 (WiFi101), Nano 33 IoT and Nano RP2040 Connect (WiFiNINA) or Uno R4 WiFI (WiFiS3), or ESP8266 boards using the ESP8266WiFi library.

+To install this library:
+* Download the .zip file from [this link](https://github.com/tigoe/sACNSource/archive/refs/heads/main.zip)
+* In the Arduino IDE, click the Sketch menu, then the Include Library > Add .ZIP Library... item, then choose the .zip file you downloaded.
+You should see a message indicating that "Library installed."
+From there, you can click the Examples Menu, sACNSource item, to open the examples.

 For more detail on the sACN protocol, see the [ESTA E.131 protocol document](http://tsp.esta.org/tsp/documents/docs/E1-31-2016.pdf)

 ## [Commands](#commands)